EricTurnerDev/desktop-scripts-bb/README.md

 ## 🤝 Contributing

 Ideas for future improvements:
-- Notifications (email, Slack, Telegram, etc.)
+- Notifications (email, Slack, Telegram, healthchecks.io, etc.)
 - Multiple SnapRAID config profiles
+- Dry-run mode
+- Better log management (rotate logs)
 - Customizable log path
-- Dry-run mode
-- Force running sync even if SMART tests fail
-- Better log management
 - Make scrub optional
-- Specify date/time format
+- Specify date/time format for log entries
 - Save file permissions so they can be restored if you ever need to run `snapraid fix`
 - Spin down disks with `hd-idle`
 - Indicate if a newer version of the script is available